NikolayKul/Android-mvp-comparison/README.md

 :heavy_plus_sign: Restore previous view state after configuration changes
 :heavy_minus_sign: It's not that easy to [provide a Presenter](https://github.com/Arello-Mobile/Moxy/issues/100) using [Dagger](https://github.com/google/dagger)

-The main feature is a `ViewState` - a stack of view commands (e.g. `showLoading`, `showError`) defined in the view interface.
+The main feature is a `ViewState`.
+It's a stack of view commands (e.g. `showLoading`, `showError`) defined in the view interface.
 Moxy restores the previous view state by applying these commands from the stack depending on [StateStrategies](https://github.com/Arello-Mobile/Moxy/wiki/View-commands-state-strategy) (e.g. it can apply a command every phone rotation or only once)

 ## TODO